 There are no dividends declared by our Company since incorporation.
-Our Company has not declared and paid any dividends on the Equity Shares in the period ended September 30, 2024 and three Fiscals preceding the date of this Red Herring Prospectus.
+Our Company has not declared and paid any dividends on the Equity Shares in the three Fiscals preceding the date of this Draft Red Herring Prospectus.

 SECTION VII - FINANCIAL INFORMATION RESTATED FINANCIAL STATEMENTS